Neural refractive index field: Unlocking the Potential of Background-oriented Schlieren Tomography in Volumetric Flow Visualization: Results

 \subsection{Numerical validation}

-Figure~\ref{fig:2Dslice}(a) showcases the performance of NeRIF under various noise conditions in comparison to the Tikhonov and Landweber algorithms.
+Fig.~\ref{fig:3Dslice} showcases the performance of NeRIF under various noise conditions in comparison to the Tikhonov and Landweber algorithms.
 For Phantom 1 featured with smooth density distribution, it proves challenging to discern differences in the reconstructions.
 However, in the case of Phantom 2, characterized by larger spatial density gradients and a more intricate, stochastic distribution, NeRIF outperforms the others by reconstructing a 3D density map with minimal visible errors.
-Conversely, the alternative algorithms exhibit notable reconstruction artefacts, highlighting the superiority of NeRIF in complex scenarios.
+Conversely, the alternative algorithms exhibit notable reconstruction artifacts, highlighting the superiority of NeRIF in complex scenarios.In the slice graph Fig.~\ref{fig:2Dslice} at z=40mm, we can intuitively see the advantages of NeRIF in reducing reconstruction artifacts.

 We undertake a further comparison of the algorithms against seven simulated spray flame scenarios.
-For each phantom, we analyze and evaluate the reconstructions of ten uniformly spaced slices, spanning a z-range from 5 to 75 mm, utilizing the Structural Similarity Index (SSIM) and correlation coefficient (CC) as assessment metrics.
-As depicted in Fig.~\ref{fig:2Dslice}(b), the voxel-based algorithm exhibits larger errors, with a CC hovering around 0.9, suggesting a moderate level of correlation with the phantoms.
+For each phantom, we analyze and evaluate the reconstructions of ten uniformly spaced slices, spanning a z-range from 5 to 75 mm, utilizing the Structural Similarity Index (SSIM) and correlation coefficient (CC) as assessment metrics, and detailed information is provided in Appendix.~\ref{app:Metrics}.
+As depicted in Fig.~\ref{fig:2DsliceSSIMCorr}, the voxel-based algorithm exhibits larger errors, with a CC hovering around 0.9, suggesting a moderate level of correlation with the phantoms.
 Furthermore, the SSIM values generally fall below 0.9, likely attributed to the inherent limitations of voxel discretization, which poses challenges in accurately reconstructing intricate details.
 In contrast, NeRIF achieves both SSIM and CC values that are approaching 1, underscoring its superior reconstruction quality.
 Notably, even as noise levels increase, the errors of NeRIF remain lower than those observed with voxel-based algorithms, demonstrating its robustness.